William W. Momyer: Service in World War II

-Early in 1942, during World War II at the age of 25, Momyer replaced Col. Elwood R. Quesada as commanding officer of the Curtiss P-40 Warhawk-equipped 33d Fighter Group.
+Early in 1942, during World War II at the age of 25, Momyer replaced Colonel Elwood R. Quesada as commanding officer of the Curtiss P-40 Warhawk-equipped 33d Fighter Group (FG).
 In October the group was carried to North Africa aboard the USS Chenango as part of Operation Torch.
 Launching from the aircraft carrier on November 10, the group attempted to land at the Port Lyautey airfield in French Morocco, which was still under occasional fire from French forces.
 Several aircraft were disabled in landing accidents and Momyer was awarded the Silver Star for personally extricating a trapped pilot from a P-40 that had flipped onto its back.

 From Telergma Airfield, Algeria, and Thelepte Airfield, Tunisia, Momyer led the 33rd FG on combat missions in the Tunisia, Sicily and Naples-Foggia campaigns.
 For his performance during several combat actions of the North African campaign, he received the Distinguished Service Cross and two oak leaf clusters to his Silver Star.
 In North Africa, while leading his group on a ground attack against German positions near El Guettar, he single-handedly engaged 18 Junkers Ju 87 (Stuka) aircraft escorted by German and Italian fighters on 31 March 1943, and had four confirmed kills.
 He accrued more than 200 combat flying hours and became an ace with eight credited aerial victories.

 During the initial campaign to evict the Axis forces from Tunisia in which the Luftwaffe had air superiority, the 33rd FG, in addition to supporting the push to the east, kept half of its operational strength in reserve in the Oran area to help the Twelfth Air Force guard the Strait of Gibraltar and other lines of communication from possible attack from Spain or Spanish Morocco.
 Because of the inadequate training and equipment of the A-20 Havoc light bomber complement of the XII Air Support Command and the tactical ineffectiveness of the Free French Air Forces P-40 squadron attached, the burden of air support fell primarily on the understrength 33rd FG.
 Thus despite cautions from Generals Jimmy Doolittle and Howard Craig to group commanders to conserve strength, Momyer was compelled to commit his aircraft to battle in small increments.